 Child's Last Name First Name Age

 Birth Date School Grade

-A. (che I have elected to not imr ck box) nunize this student against t he following disease(s):
+A. (che I have elected to not imn ck box) nunize this student against t he following disease(s):

 Diphtheria

 Tetanus

 Pertussis

 Polio

 Measles (Rubeola)

 Mumps

 Rubella (German Measles)

 Hepatitis B

 Varicella (chickenpox)

-ln m bein inization(s) would be injuriou is to the health and well-
+y opinion, this/these immu g of nization(s) would be injuriou us to the health and well

 The student

 A member of the student's h ousehold or family

 Com ments

-Signature of Phys sician Date
+Signature of Phy sician Date

-Each disease for which a vaccine has not been administered must be checked.
+\ Each disease for which a vaccine has not been administered must be checked.
 Parent / guardian must submit dates of immunization for all other diseases.